 - It is thought that over 500,000 people died and over a million wild animals were killed throughout the duration of the Colosseum hosted people versus beast games.

-- Receiving millions of visitors every year, the Colosseum is the most famous tourist attraction of Rome.
+- Receiving millions of visitors every year, the Colosseum is the most famous tourist attraction in Rome.

 - Visit the tomb of Julius Caesar.
 It’s easy to miss if you’re exploring alone because it’s located behind a low wall.
-We therefor recommend to enter Colosseum, Roman Forum, and Palatine Hill with an expert guide.
+We, therefore, recommend entering Colosseum, Roman Forum, and Palatine Hill with an expert guide.
 Book the best one here.

-The Colosseum is always crowded from the moment it opens to when you are kicked out, but the best time to visit it is without a doubt for the last admission in the early evening.
-Not only are there fewer crowds but the view over the forum at sunset from the window of the Colosseum is unforgettable.
+It is always crowded in the Colosseum from the moment it opens to when you are kicked out.
+The best time to visit is without a doubt for the last admission in the early evening.
+Not only are there fewer crowds but the view over the forum at sunset from the window of the Colosseum is truly unforgettable.

-Visit twice during your trip to Rome.
-First, visit during the day for your sightseeing and return at night when they light up the Colosseum, creating such a superb image against the dark sky.
+You should visit Colosseum twice during your trip to Rome.
+First during the day for your sightseeing and return at night when they light up the Colosseum, creating such a superb image against the dark sky.
 Also, for great distance and wide-angle photos of the Colosseum, go up the road, Via Dei Fori Imperiali a couple hundred meters, there is an upward hill you can walk, with viewpoints over the city.
 From here you will have some very nice pictures of the entire Colosseum building, which can be a bit difficult to take up close.